 CMAP is pursuing an inclusive growth strategy that is meant to help the Chicago region achieve stronger, more sustained prosperity.
-This emphasis is being carried through to regionally significant project evaluation.
-In northeastern Illinois, as in many regions across the nation, low income and minority populations are often geographically concentrated.
-Segregation by race and income has a deleterious impact on the residents that are secluded within these geographies, but also a negative impact on the entire region.
+The emphasis on inclusive growth is reflected in the regionally significant project evaluation.
+Like in many regions across the nation, minority populations and populations of low income in northeastern Illinois often are geographically concentrated.
+Segregation by race and income has a deleterious impact on the residents who are secluded within these areas.
+It also has a negative impact on the entire region.
 CMAP has identified these areas within the region, calling them "economically disconnected areas" (EDAs).
-To be considered an EDA, a census tract must have a concentration of either low-income